sumonkyaw/DataXLabs_DATA_ANALYST_INTERNSHIP/README.md

    * **`sales_data.db`**: An embedded SQLite database file storing the `sales` table.
    * **`sql_inside_python.py`**: A Python script that connects to the database, executes aggregation queries, and generates chart outputs.
    * **`sales_chart.png`**: A saved visual bar chart rendering the total revenue generated per product.

+### 📊 Task 8: Simple Sales Dashboard Design
+* **Objective:** The objective of this task is to create a simple and interactive sales dashboard using Power BI to analyze sales performance across categories, regions, months, and quarters.
+The dashboard is designed to present key business information in a clear and user-friendly format.
+* **Key Deliverables:**  Interactive Power BI sales dashboard integrated top-level KPI cards,  sales trend analysis by month and quarter, regional sales comparison, category-level sales analysis, geographic sales visualization andd business insights based on dashboard analysis.